 Fig. 5.14.
 Colour infrared photograph (top) and SIR-C radar image (bottom) recorded in 1995 over the Sahara Desert in Sudan.
-In the top right hand quadrant of the radar image a previous, ancient channel of the Nile is evident, now buried under sand; the colour composite radar image was created by displaying the C band VH cross-polar channel as red, the L band VH cross-polar channel as green and the L band co-polar HH channel as blue; since the paleo channel appears white there is good penetration at each of those wavelength/polarisation combinations (image courtesy of NASA JPL) Effects from multiple reflections
+In the top right hand quadrant of the radar image a previous, ancient channel of the Nile is evident, now buried under sand; the colour composite radar image was created by displaying the C band VH cross-polar channel as red, the L band VH cross-polar channel as green and the L band co-polar HH channel as blue; since the paleo channel appears white there is good penetration at each of those wavelength/polarisation combinations (image courtesy of NASA JPL)

+Effects from multiple reflections

 Fig. 5.24.
-Typical scattering from a bridge, showing how multiple reflections are formed; the imagery was taken by permission from U. Soergel, A. Thiele, H. Gross and U. Thoennessen, Extraction of bridge features from high-resolution InSAR data and optical Image", 2007 Urban Remote Sensing Joint Event, Paris ©2007 IEEE Strong return from orthogonal structures
+Typical scattering from a orage, snowing now multiple reflections are formed; the imagery was taken by permission from U. Soergel, A. Thiele, H. Gross and U. Thoennessen, Extraction of bridge features from high-resolution InSAR data and optical Image", 2007 Urban Remote Sensing Joint Event, Paris ©2007 IEEE

+Strong return from orthogonal structures

 Fig. 5.30.
-Portion of a SIR-B image acquired over Montreal, Canada demonstrating the cardinal effect; the bright central portion of the image is where aligned cross streets are orthogonally to the incoming radar energy, whereas the portions to the north, of about the same urban density, have street patterns not orthogonal to the radar beam (from J.P.
+Portion of a SIR-B image acquired over Montreal, demonstrating cardinal effect; the bright central portion of the image is where aligned streets are orthogonally to the incoming energy, whereas portions to the north, of about the same urban density, have street patterns not orthogonal to the radar beam (from J.P.
 Ford, J.B.
 Cimino, B. Holt and M.R.
-Ruzek, Shuttle Imaging Radar Views the Earth From Challenger: the SIR-B Experiment, JPL Publication 86-10, NASA, 15 March 1986) Composite scatterers
+Ruzek, Shuttle Imaging Radar the Earth From Challenger: the SIR-R Experiment, JPL Publication 86-10, NASA, 15 March 1986)

+Composite scatterers

 Fig. 5.31.
-Typical scattering pathways for trees and forest stands: 1 is trunk-ground corner reflector scattering; 2 is canopyground scattering, 3 is scattering from the ground after transmission through the canopy and 4 is canopy volume scattering Different scattering pathways may add coherently or incoherently.
+Typical scattering pathways for trees and forest stands: 1 is trunk-ground corner reflector scattering; 2 is canopyground scattering, 3 is scattering from the ground after transmission through the canopy and 4 is canopy volume scattering

+Different scattering pathways may add coherently or incoherently.
 With a large number of randomly placed scatterers, incoherent addition (adding RCS) is a reasonable assumption.

 Sea surface scattering: angle of incidence

 Fig. 5.34.
 Seasat mosaic (a) and SIR-A (b) image of the coastal region around Santa Barbara, California (from J.P.
 Ford, J.B.
-Cimino and C. Elachi, Space Shuttle Columbia Views the World With Imaging Radar: the SIR-A Experiment, JPL Publication 82-95, NASA, 1 January 1983) 22 / 39 Different ages of ice show up in different frequencies
+Cimino and C. Elachi, Space Shuttle Columbia Views the World With Imaging Radar: the SIR-A Experiment, JPL Publication 82-95, NASA, 1 January 1983)

+Different ages of ice show up in different frequencies

 Fig. 5.39.
-Multi-wavelength aircraft SAR imagery of sea ice (from B. Scheuchl, I. Hajnsek and I. Cumming, Classification strategies for polarimetric SAR sea ice data, Workshop on Applications of SAR Polarimetry and Polarimetric Interferometry, Frascati, Italy, 14-16 January 2003, ©2003 ESA/ESRN)
+Multi-wavelength aircraft SAR imagery of sea ice (from B. Scheuchl, I. Hajnsek and I. Cumming, Classification strategies for polarimetric SAR sea ice data, Workshop on Applications of SAR Polarimetry and Polarimetric Interferometry, Frascati, Italy, 14-16 January 2003, ©2003 ESAESRIN)

-Outline

-1 General features of remote sensing
+- 1 General features of remote sensing

-2 Scattering from earth surface features
+- 2 Scattering from earth surface features

-(3) Passive microwave imaging
+- 3 Passive microwave imaging

-4 Conclusions
+- 4 Conclusions

 Passive microwave energy available

 Fig. 9.1.
-The components of passive microwave energy theoretically available for measurement Passive technology means no SAR is possible.
-Pixel sizes on the order of $10\,\rm km.$ Radiometric brightness temperature
+The components of passive microwave energy theoretically available for measurement

+Passive technology means no SAR is possible.
+Pixel sizes on the order of $10\,\mathrm{km}$.

+Radiometric brightness temperature

 Fig. 2.2.
-Spectral power density available for ideal black bodies at three different temperatures, computed from (2.2) Power received in bandwidth B from a surface at temperature T is and $\varepsilon \leq 1$ is the emissivity of the surface.
-Infrared vs microwave: sea surface temperature
+Spectral power density available for ideal black bodies at three different temperatures, computed from (2.2)

+Power received in bandwidth B from a surface at temperature T is and $\varepsilon \leq 1$ is the emissivity of the surface.